NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 Some containers may run applications that are intended to run indefinitely (for example, an HTTP server listening for requests).
 The copy-offload user container is one such example.
-These long-running containers need a mechanism to be stopped; otherwise, the `postRunTimeoutSeconds` timeout will be reached, resulting in a workflow error.
+These long-running containers need a mechanism for a caller to stop them; otherwise, the `postRunTimeoutSeconds` timeout will be reached, resulting in a workflow error.

 During the PostRun phase, if containers are still running, the NNF software will attempt to send an